wmo/ds03gcd/README.md

 # Quick start

 - Clone this repository
+- Retrieve the zipped datafile from [d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+- Rename this file to "UCI HAR Dataset.zip" (warning: contains whitespaces)
-- Put the data-file in the same directory as "run_analysis.R" (no need to unzip)
+- Put the zip-file in the same directory as "run_analysis.R" (no need to unzip)
 - startup R and run: `source "run_analysis.R"`
 - after a while of huffing and puffing, you get the final tidy dataset in dataframe `df`